marsen/marsen/resume/en/back/index.2024.p.md

 During my tenure at AltiGen (2019-2021), I collaborated with a globally dispersed team across the U.S., U.K., Nepal, and Taiwan, adapting to a fully remote setup due to the pandemic.
 I refined self-management and English communication skills, working extensively with Microsoft's Azure for development and emphasizing React for frontend technologies.

-### Others 2019~2024

-#### AlphaCamp

-As a part-time remote teaching assistant, I specialized in grading programming assignments involving Node.js and MySQL.
-I established standardized procedures for efficient error identification, provided technical support, and assisted students in completing their final projects, facilitating a smooth transition into the software industry..

-#### CompareTech

-I was part-time involved in a consulting capacity with a friend's insurance startup, specifically focusing on implementing research and development (R&D) processes.

 ### 91 APP Inc , 2015.6 ~ 2019.3

 - I developed and maintained the e-commerce systems in 2015 to 2016